Foreign relations of India: Europe

 India's first recognition of Estonia came on 22 September 1921 when the former had just acquired membership in the League of Nations.
-India re-recognised Estonia on 9 September 1991 and diplomatic relations were established on 2 December of the same year in Helsinki.
+India re-recognised Estonia on 9 September 1991, and diplomatic relations were established on 2 December of the same year in Helsinki.
 Neither country has a resident ambassador.
-Estonia is represented in India by an embassy in New Delhi one honorary consulate in Mumbai.
+Estonia is represented in India by an embassy in New Delhi and one honorary consulate in Mumbai.
 India is represented in Estonia through its embassy in Helsinki (Finland) and an honorary consulate in Tallinn.

 India France Joint Issue - 2003 - Commemorating relationship.